at-fe-rd/b-angular6-httpClients/Readme.md

 This repository provide:
 - ApiService for all methods - work with `HttpClient`.
 - Auto setting headers for all requests with `interceptor`.
+Check code at file `app/core/service/auth/token-interceptor.service.ts`
+- Auto catch error message and push the error popup. check code at file `app/core/service/api/error-handler.ts`

 =========================